TL;DR

 No separate CI/CD pipelines, no manual upgrades, no connector re-deployments.

-This reduces both ops hours and failure risk — the most unpredictable elements in any Kafka TCO model.
+This reduces both ops hours and failure risk, the most unpredictable elements in any Kafka TCO model.

 3. BYOC Deployment: Optimizing Cloud Spend

 One of the largest hidden costs in streaming systems is data movement.
+Cross-cloud or cross-region transfers increase egress costs significantly.

-Condense’s Bring Your Own Cloud (BYOC) model allows enterprises to run their managed Kafka and streaming workloads directly inside their own cloud accounts — AWS, Azure, or GCP — under their existing cost structure.
+Condense’s Bring Your Own Cloud (BYOC) model allows enterprises to run their managed Kafka and streaming workloads directly inside their own cloud accounts: AWS, Azure, or GCP, under their existing cost structure.

 This provides three major cost advantages: